 Latin American Contemporary Art Projects (LaCa), 1429 Bryant Street, in the heart of the revitalized FreeMoreWest neighborhood, Charlotte.
 Through Jan.
 16, 2021 - "Carlos Estévez: BEACHCOMBER".
 This will be Carlos Estévez's third solo exhibition at LaCa Projects.
 The exhibition is a multimedia exhibition consisting of over fifty artworks in painting, found object assemblage, and ceramics.
 Join us for the unveiling of a pivotal juncture in the continuous evolution of Carlos' artistic process, with references to archetypal themes of metaphysics, transformation, and human spirituality.
-In these works, Estévez builds worlds, allegories for the tension between our microcosms of imagination and our macrocosms of existence. as we try to suspend ourselves between the two to maintain our sanity.
-He draws from experiences as varied as his compositions: a life started in Cuba, but with significant time in Paris, Charlotte, and in the last few decades, Miami.
+In these works, Estévez builds worlds, allegories for the tension between our microcosms of imagination and our macrocosms of existence, as we try to suspend ourselves between the two to maintain our sanity.
+He draws from experiences as varied as his compositions: a lite started in Cuba, but with significant time in Paris, Charlotte, and in the last few decades, Miami.
 He bends these experiences through the conceptual lens of illuminated manuscripts, medieval texts, and contemporary philosophy, what Estévez has described as "transcriptions and translations of my everyday observations into images."
 Ongoing - LaCa Projects is a platform dedicated to the presentation, development, and promotion of Latin American art and culture within the United States.
 The gallery encourages cross-cultural dialogue by representing a small group of influential and thought-provoking contemporary, emerging and mid-career artists, as well as exhibiting a broader range of work by established and Master Latin American artists.
 The gallery, which has expertise in a number of different art media with a significant focus on paintings, will also be part of a larger planned expansion that includes open artist studios and a dining concept.
 Hours: Mon.-Fri., 1-5pm or by appt.
 Contact: Neely Verano at (neely@lacaprojects. com) or call 704/609-8487.

-Levine Museum of the New South, 200 E. Seventh St., corner of College St & Seventh St., Charlotte.
-Ongoing - "Cotton Fields to Skyscrapers," featuring a permanent exhibition featuring interactive environments that trace the history of the New South from the end of the Civil War until today.
+featuring interactive environments that trace the history of the New South from the end of the Civil War until today.
 Admission: Yes.
-Free on Sat Parking: next door in Seventh Street Station.
-Hours: Mon.-Sat., 10am-5pm & Sun. noon-5pm.
+Free on Sat.
+Parking: next door in Seventh Street Station.
+Hours: Mon.-Sat., 10am-5pm & Sun., noon-5pm.
 Contact: 704/333-1887 or at (www. museumofthenewsouth.org).